sectionOne-bg

 PD-L1

-PD-L1 (programmed death-ligand 1) is a transmembrane protein that may be expressed on various tumor cells and/or immune cells.35
+PD-L1 (programmed death-ligand 1) is a transmembrane protein that may be expressed on various tumor cells and/or immune cells.37

-• When bound to PD-1, PD-L1 acts as a T-cell inhibitory molecule, leading to immune cell evasion and subsequent tumor cell survival35
+• When bound to PD-1, PD-L1 acts as a T-cell inhibitory molecule, leading to immune cell evasion and subsequent tumor cell survival37

-• PD-L1 expression has been detected in various tumors, including lung, colon, ovarian and gastric cancers36
+• PD-L1 expression has been detected in various tumors, including lung, colon, ovarian, and gastric cancers38

-• However, the cellular process of expression may not always be the same throughout the body19
+• However, the cellular process of expression may not always be the same throughout the body39

-• Various studies have shown discordant levels of PD-L1 in the primary tumor vs metastatic lesions19
+• Various studies have shown discordant levels of PD-L1 in the primary tumor vs metastatic lesions39

-• The variations in prevalence may be due to several factors, such as tumor heterogeneity and clinical trial methodology (including differences in patient population, staining techniques, scoring algorithms, and diagnostic assays)19,37
+• The variations in prevalence may be due to several factors, such as tumor heterogeneity and clinical trial methodology (including differences in patient population, staining techniques, scoring algorithms, and diagnostic assays)39,40

-• Expression levels may also vary during disease progression, as PD-L1 is impacted by changes in immune response19
+• Expression levels may also vary during disease progression, as PD-L1 is impacted by changes in immune response39

 SUMMARY

-Initial diagnostic panels that include biomarker testing may help provide a more comprehensive patient profile and lead to more informed clinical decisions
+Initial diagnostic panels with biomarker testing may lead to more comprehensive patient profiles and informed clinical decisions

-NCCN Clinical Practice Guidelines in Oncology for Gastric Cancer (NCCN Guidelines®) support using biomarkers to help map the path forward for patients.4
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Gastric Cancer and Esophageal and Esophagogastric Junction Cancers* support using biomarkers to help map the path forward for patients.4,5†

-• Biomarker testing has an important role in the diagnosis, classification, and molecular characterization of GC
+• Biomarker testing has an important role in the diagnosis, classification, and molecular characterization of G/GEJ cancer

 • The implementation of molecular testing has had a significant impact on clinical practice and patient care